Town Meeting Warrant

 To find previous Town Meeting Results please click here.

-The Annual Town and all Special Town Meetings begin at 7 pm at the:
+The Annual Town and all Special Town Meetings are held at the:

 Nathaniel H. Wixon Innovation School